HooVee/commit-msg-hook/README.md

 # commit-msg-hook
-Git hook for better commit messages
+Git-hook for better commit messages

 This hook checks your commit messages according to following rules: